 Attitude/Belief Formation

 The broader literature of attitude formation directly informs the process of belief change.
 Historically, attitude formation was one of the cornerstones of early psychological research, originating with Thomas & Znaniecki (1918) and Jung (1923).
-Attitudes represent an evaluative integration of cognitions and affects in relation to a ‘subject’, which can be an object, person, or an abstract idea (Crano and Prislin 2006; Albarracin and Shavitt, 2018).
+Attitudes represent an evaluative integration of cognition and affect in relation to a ‘subject’, which can be an object, person, or an abstract idea (Crano and Prislin 2006; Albarracin and Shavitt, 2018).
 Prior literature theorized that attitude was a fixed memory, preserved in amber until recollection was necessary; Another alternative perspective was that attitudes were constructed ‘in-the-moment’, based on ephemera, such as individual mood or outside temperature (Schuldt et al., 2011).
 Contemporary research however indicates that attitudes are in fact a composite of both elements, the structure of which allows attitudes to both maintain consistency and flexibility, as appropriate (Albarracin et al., 2005).

 Understanding attitude measurement is the next step when attempting to understand attitude/belief formation.
-Historically, attitude measures have consisted of self-report scales, using numeric responses on single items or aggregates.
+Historically, self-report scales have been employed to measure attitudes, using numeric responses on single items or aggregates.
 These explicit measures of attitude are both popular and effective for measuring attitudes that people are willing and able to accurately report (Himmelfarb, 1993; Greenwald & Banaji, 1995).
 However, many attitudes exist in which motivated response bias precludes explicit measurement; the Implicit Association Test (IAT) developed by Greenwald and colleagues (1998) directly addresses these issues.
 The core principle of the IAT assumes that attitudinal evaluation by a subject will manifest itself as differential response time, ostensibly representing a ‘true’ measure of attitude unrelated to social desirability or conscious awareness.
 As measurement has improved, contemporary research finds that attitude support is bipolar, and not two ends of a single continuum; Information processing is more effortful at high levels of ambivalence, as compared to strong love or strong hate (Van Harreveld et al., 2004).
 Furthermore, accurate measure of attitudes necessitates awareness that attitudes are multifaceted, with attitude importance, attitude accessibility, attitude commitment, and attitude certainty all separate elements that are jointly evaluated to assess the broader concept of ‘attitude strength’ (Bizer & Krosnick 2001; Holland et al., 2003).

-WHY ARE ATTITUDES FORMED?

 Attitude Change

-Research on attitude change has historically been aggregated under two broad umbrellas, attitude change based on the effects of persuasion, and attitude change based on social influence.
+Research on attitude change has historically been aggregated under two broad umbrellas, attitude change based on the effects of persuasion, and attitude change based on social influence (O’Keefe, 2016).
 In a broad sense, persuasion here means influencing based on the strength of detailed argumentation, irrespective of the source or context of the interaction.
 In contrast, social influence relies on appeals about the position of the source (e.g., from the head of the center of disease control).
 This aligns with the contemporary consensus behind the dual process theory of belief change (an adaptation of the dual process theory of Kahneman & Tversky, 1974), which posits that under conditions of low motivation or lack of ability, attitude judgements are based on heuristics and shortcuts (System 1 thinking, e.g., Mom’s always right!) and in conditions of high motivation and care, judgement is based on systematic assessment (System 2 thinking) of the information (Chen & Chaiken 1999).
-Prior research indicates that attitude judgements based on System 2 thinking have significantly more confidence, while those based on System 1 thinking were less resistant to change and less stable (Petty & Wegener 1999); Kassin & Kiechel (1996) found that false accusations of negligence resulted in significant belief change that a mistake was made, but only in conditions of high uncertainty, where individuals were relying on System 1 thinking.
+Prior research indicates that attitude judgements based on System 2 thinking have significantly more confidence, while those based on System 1 thinking were less resistant to change and less stable (Petty & Wegener 1999); Kassin & Kiechel (1996) found that in a reaction time task relying either on system 1 or system 2 thinking, false accusations of negligence were convincing (e.g., the subject admitted that they did not ‘hit the button’ even if they did), but only when individuals were relying on System 1 thinking.